 I found myself asking this morning why I chose to break this blog up into 4 pieces instead of just pulling it all together in one sitting and throwing it out there.
 I told myself it was for reasons related to practicality like the fact that people don't like to read long blogs and that … Continue reading Life Lessons From Prince: Part 2

 The other day I was in my car listening to an episode of one of my favorite podcasts , This American Life.
-The theme was related to the concept of human intimacy and all of the anxiety it causes.
-The second story was the one that really got to me.
-It was about how hard … Continue reading The Perils of Adulthood Part 1: Making New Friends
+The theme was related to the concept of human intimacy and all of the anxiety it causes, it is a serious issue, which is constantly treated by LMFT psychotherapists.
+The second story was … Continue reading The Perils of Adulthood Part 1: Making New Friends

 This article poses an interesting paradox: how is it that the most socially networked generation in history is also potentially the loneliest?
 I suppose the idea here is that in the era of being able to carefully curate your public facing identity we are missing the ability to make more intimate human connections and thus limiting our self actualization ability.